 How Do I Find the Words to Thank Someone Who Saved My Life?

 On the day after my blood and marrow transplantation (BMT) at Roswell Park Comprehensive Cancer Center in March 2016, I wrote a thank you card to my donor.
 “Dear donor….
 With sincerest thanks, Recipient.”

 The rule at Roswell Park is that all communication between donor and recipient during the first year is censored and edited for anonymity so that neither party feels responsible or guilty should something go wrong.

 All I knew about my donor was that he was a 32-year-old American male.

 It took a couple of months after my BMT to receive a response to our card.
-We had been released from the hospital and staying at the Kevin Guest House BMT apartment when the donor’s cards arrived.
+We had been released from the hospital and were staying at the Kevin Guest House BMT apartment when the donor’s cards arrived.
 The first card was from my donor and his wife–they were pleased about receiving our thank you card.
 The second card was from their youngest daughter.
 She was very proud of her father and mentioned what a great dad she had!

 When my wife, Ola, read the cards to whomever visited, everyone cried (including us).
 From the moment we read their cards, my hope was to meet my donor.